reeceyang/bobaboss/README.md

 - [x] name doesn't appear on homescreen after logging in sometimes?
 - [x] improve individual review layout
 - [x] put rating/review on right side if no photo
+- [x] individual pages for shops
+- [x] link to shops and profiles on reviews

 not going to work on